Who can ask for a carer assessment?

 A carer does not need to be:

-A carer assessment will look at the different ways that caring affects your life and identify the help and support you may need to carry on doing the things that are important to you and your family.
+A carer assessment should look at the different ways that caring affects your life.
+It should identify the help and support you may need, to carry on doing the things that are important to you and your family.

 What would happen to the person you are helping, if you were not there for them?
 If their health and well-being could suffer without your help, then you are a carer who is eligible for an assessment.